 Any family members joining or accompanying you to Australia as dependants on your student visa must also have Overseas Student Health Cover (OSHC).

 To include your family in your OSHC membership at the time you accept your Sarina Russo Institute Offer, you will need to pay the family OSHC premium stated on your Letter of Offer.
-If you have already arrived and/or commenced your studies and need to change your membership from single to Dual Family or Multi Family cover, please contact Allianz Global Assistance directly.
+If you have already arrived and/or commenced your studies and need to change your membership from single to Dual Family or Multi Family cover, please contact Allianz Partners directly.

 For more information on visa requirements, you can visit the Department website.